biodash/biodash.github.io/content/codeclub-schedule/index.md

 - First session: week of November 9th.

 - Likely topics for the first few sessions:
-  - RStudio layout, settings, and "Projects"
-  - Working directories, paths, and here()
-  - Intro to (R) Markdown
-  - Reading & writing data
   - Tidy data
+  - Good workflow habits (paths, here(), and .Rproj)
   - Factors -- why & when
+  - An intro to not repeating yourself
-  - Write your own functions
+  - Writing your own functions
-  - Intro to DRY (Don't Repeat Yourself)
+  - What's new in dplyr 1.0

 <br/> <br/> <br/> <br/>